joshuaalmari/microsoft-powerbi-analyst-professional-certificate/6-creative-designing-in-powerbi/module-1-visualization-and-design/module-1-visualization-and-design.md

 ---

-## 👁️ Visual Perception & Design History
+## 👁️ Visual Perception & Design Fundamentals

 Understanding how the human brain processes information is the foundation of effective dashboard design.

-* **Processing Speed:** The human brain processes visual data 60,000 times faster than text.
+* **Visual Processing:** The human brain processes visual data **thousands of times faster** than text.
 Visuals are not just aesthetic; they are a performance optimization for cognition.
 * **The Harry Beck Principle (1933):** Based on the London Underground map redesign.
     * *Concept:* Beck realized commuters didn't care about geographical accuracy (distance/location); they cared about **Topology** (connections/stops).
     * *Lesson:* Simplify complex reality into a functional schematic.
 Remove irrelevant details to improve usability.